-To address the problem of the thousands of street children in Kolkata will appear to be insurmountable to the majority of people.
-In raising the awareness of the public in Ireland, India and internationally about the hardships faced by the children on the streets of Calcutta, The Hope Foundation wishes to affirm the sanctity of each child.
-Our challenge is to promote this priority every day in our family, community and professional lives, in our private sector and our Government policies.
+Addressing the problems facing the thousands of street children in Kolkata will appear to be insurmountable to the majority of people.
+By raising the awareness of the public in Ireland, India and internationally about the hardships faced by the children on the streets of Kolkata, The Hope Foundation wishes to affirm the sanctity of each child.
+All great faiths around the world place a priority on child protection.
+Our challenge is to promote this priority every day in our family, community and professional lives, in our private sector and in our Government policies.